Banasura laughingthrush

 The Banasura laughingthrush (Montecincla jerdoni) is a species of bird in the family Leiothrichidae.
 It is found in shola habitat in a small section of the Western Ghats in southwestern Karnataka and northern Kerala.
 It was formerly considered a subspecies of the black-chinned laughingthrush.

 Taxonomy

 The Banasura laughingthrush was described by zoologist Edward Blyth in 1851, based on a type specimen collected at Banasura Hill in modern-day Kerala by Thomas Jerdon.
-Blythe originally placed it in the genus Garrulax.
+Blyth originally placed it in the genus Garrulax.
 After a period of taxonomic reorganization, the species, along with the Palani laughingthrush and the Ashambu laughingthrush, was placed in the genus Montecincla, in which it remains today.

 The Banasura laughingthrush was formerly treated as conspecific with the Nilgiri laughingthrush, and was known as the black-chinned laughingthrush.
-However, morphological and geographic analysis revealed that the Banasura and Nilgiri laughingthrushes were better treated as different species entirely, due to apparent allopatric speciation, and the Banasura laughingthrush was consequently awarded full species status in 2015.
-Later genetic analysis corroborated the validity of the split.
+However, phylogenetic analysis revealed that the Banasura and Nilgiri laughingthrushes were better treated as different populations that had diverged through allopatric speciation, and the Banasura laughingthrush was raised to full species status in 2015.

-The Banasura laughingthrush is genetically most closely related to the Nilgiri laughingthrush, and the two species are estimated to have diverged about 330,000 years before the present.
+The Banasura laughingthrush is genetically closely related to the Nilgiri laughingthrush, and the two species are estimated to have diverged about 330,000 years before the present.